Income Insights: Understanding Itemized Deductions

 Charitable donations

 Amounts given to charity can be deducted subject to certain limits.
 Most charitable contributions of cash to public charities can be deducted up to 60% of AGI under the TCJA while other forms of charitable contributions are subject to stricter limitations.
-Should the TCJA sunset, donations of cash to public charities would revert to being deductible up to only 50% of the taxpayer’s AGI.
+Beginning in 2026, pursuant to the O3B, if you claim an itemized deduction for a charitable contribution, you will be required to reduce your deduction by 0.5% of your “contribution base,” which is generally your AGI.

 Additional expenses